mikeoliphant/neural-amp-modeler-lv2/README.md

 A Raspberry Pi 4 running a 64bit OS can run "standard" NAM models with a bit of room to spare for a cabinet IR and some lightweight effects.

-If you are having trouble running a "standard" model, try looking for "feather" (the least expensive) models.
+If you are having trouble running a "standard" model, try looking for "feather", or even "nano" (the least expensive) models.
 You can find a list of ["feather"-tagged models on ToneHunt](https://tonehunt.org/?tags=feather-mdl).
 Note that tagging models is up to the submitter, so not all "feather" models are tagged as such - you should be able to find more if you dig around.

 ### Building